Medieval Institute

 The Medieval Institute (also known as the Medieval Institute of Western Michigan University) is a research and teaching institute in the field of medieval studies associated with Western Michigan University in Kalamazoo, Michigan.
 The institute was founded in 1962 and offered the United States's first publicly awarded Master of Arts degree in medieval studies.

+Research activities

 Presently, the institute organizes the International Congress on Medieval Studies (an annual academic conference held for scholars specializing in, or with an interest in, medieval studies).

+The Institute also oversees the annual Otto Gründler Book Prize, the Loew Lectures in medieval studies, and the Richard Rawlinson Center.
+The Rawlinson Center is named for Richard Rawlinson and promotes the study of early medieval England and manuscripts.

+From 2010-2023 the Institute housed the Center for Cistercian and Monastic Studies, the successor to the Institute of Cistercian Studies.